wavefrontHQ/docs/pages/doc/tutorial_proxy_data_ingestion.md

 To get data into Wavefront you either install a Wavefront proxy and collector agent or set up an Amazon Web Services cloud integration.
 For both methods you need [Proxy Management permission](permissions_overview.html) which your Wavefront administrator can grant.

 To get data into Wavefront, you either install a Wavefront proxy and collector agent or set up an Amazon Web Services (AWS) cloud integration.
 Here we focus on using a Wavefront proxy and Telegraf agent for data ingestion.
 For the AWS version, see [Tutorial: Getting Amazon Web Services Data into Wavefront](tutorial_aws_data_ingestion.html).
-Once you have data flowing, we visit the Metrics Browser to view the metrics and create a dashboard of the Telegraf metrics.
+Once you have data flowing, we visit the Metrics browser to view the metrics and create a dashboard of the Telegraf metrics.

 ## Install a Wavefront Proxy and Telegraf Collector Agent
 Before metrics can begin streaming to Wavefront from a host, application, or service you must add a Wavefront proxy to your machine.
 The Wavefront application has a wizard that guides you through installing a Wavefront proxy and a Telegraf collector agent.
 To run the wizard: